 Low-Patient Threshold Update

-Low-Patient threshold has been increased to exclude individual clinicians or groups with less than or equal to $90,000 in Part B allowed charges or less than or equal to 200 Part B beneficiaries.
+The low-Patient threshold has been increased to exclude individual clinicians or groups with less than or equal to $90,000 in Part B allowed charges or less than or equal to 200 Part B beneficiaries.
 It is done in the determination period or during or prior to the performance year.

 Bonuses for Care Services of Complex Patients

-CMS grants 5 points as a bonus to the final MIPS scorecard by adding average Hierarchical Conditions Category (HCC) risk factor.
+CMS grants 5 points as a bonus to the final MIPS scorecard by adding the average Hierarchical Conditions Category (HCC) risk factor.
 The information is based on the complexity of the medical condition of the patient.

 MIPS Favors Small Healthcare Practices

 When small medical practices either individually or as a group submits data on at least one performance category, they get an additional 5 points in their final MIPS score.
-Thus, MIPS 2018 understands struggles that small medical practices go through and is trying to uplift such practices by favoring them.
+Thus, MIPS 2018 understands the struggles that small medical practices go through and is trying to uplift such practices by favoring them.

 Submit Hardship Exception Application for Extreme Cases & Save Yourself from Penalty

-If the eligible clinician doesn’t use CEHRT- Certified EHR Technology, due to uncontrollable circumstances, for instance; natural disaster, he can submit Hardship Exception Application for reweighting Advancing Care Information (ACA) performance category.
+If the eligible clinician doesn’t use CEHRT- Certified EHR Technology, due to uncontrollable circumstances, for instance; a natural disaster, he can submit a Hardship Exception Application for reweighting Advancing Care Information (ACA) performance category.
 It increases the percentage of other remaining categories in the final MIPS score.